 Actually, this is simple; You are, or you make sure you become a purple cow!.
 Some are gifted with some of nature’s gifts.
-Others develop a specialization which is very popular at a certain moment.
+Others develop a specialization that is very popular at a certain moment.
 But mind: “A good idea/skill without an audience is doomed to die”.

 In other words, everything depends on how you present these gifts or specializations to the world.
-It is not only about having the specific knowledge or skills.
+It is not only about having specific knowledge or skills.
 An increasingly growing factor is the way and how you place yourself in the modern market.

 How is your online presence?

 Are you participating in the right knowledge groups and are you consciously building your track record?

 The effect of “Branding your company”.- The Purple Cow

 The present market environment can be characterized with words like; fast, innovative, disruptive and do not forget agile.
 We can argue about to what extent this actually is true.
 But these type of terms do bring forth emotions that lead to (sometimes almost panicky) actions of companies.
 “Who can help us because if we do not go now, our competitors will be above us and then ……” More and more you see that these companies just want a fast relief of their “pain” and the first step they make is to go online in search for the “authority” in this field.
 They will ask Google for the best company (read: first in the list) to help them out.
 For the supplying the party, it is therefore increasingly important to place their “purple cow’s” at the fence of their meadow.